neurobagel/documentation/docs/user_guide/config.md

 of the recipes repository, while the regular database username is set through an environment variable in `.env` file.

-??? warning "Changing user names and secrets after the first launch requires a hard reset"
+??? warning "Changing user credentials after the first launch requires a hard reset"

     If you've previously launched a Neurobagel Docker Compose stack following the [Getting started](getting_started.md#the-neurobagel-node-deployment-recipe) instructions,
     you'll need to
     [reset your graph store](maintaining.md#resetting-your-graphdb-instance)
     for any changes you have made to user credentials to take effect.
-    Don't worry, any other configuration changes you've already made will be applied when you re-launch your node.
+    Any other configuration changes you've already made will be applied when you re-launch your node.

-For security and best practice purposes, we recommend changing the following values from their defaults:

 1. In your `.env`, **set a custom username and database name for your graph store** by editing the following variables:
     - `NB_GRAPH_USERNAME`